 Money Management: How to Get Financially Fit

 With the New Year quickly approaching, thoughts of getting financial fit are on my mind.
 New Years for me is all about setting goals, and doing a little better than the year before.
 My goal for 2013 is to save more money and spend less.
 It is never too late to educate yourself about being financially fit.
-Having a plan about finances can not only help you when you find yourself in difficult times, but it can also help you prepare and plan for the future.
+A recent eToro app review recommends that having a plan about finances can not only help you when you find yourself in difficult times, but it can also help you prepare and plan for the future.

 How to Get Financially Fit

 How did you learn about money and budgeting?
 If didn't grow up in a home where you were taught about money, what do you do?
 Here are a few suggestions.